rajrajhans/barebones-web-server-elixir/README.md

 3. Writing unit tests, doc tests in elixir.
 4. Running code as separate processes asynchronously, implementing the actor model of concurrency of Elixir.
    Communicating between
    processes via messages.
-Holding state in processes.
+5. Holding state in processes via GenServer and also an implementation of GenServer concept using low level processes.
     - (Check out
       the [pledges problem statement](lib/barebones/pledges/README.md) for an example of holding state in processes)